pydata/xarray/doc/internals/chunked-arrays.rst

 Xarray can wrap chunked dask arrays (see :ref:`dask`), but can also wrap any other chunked array type that exposes the correct interface.
 This allows us to support using other frameworks for distributed and out-of-core processing, with user code still written as xarray commands.
-In particular xarray can now also supports wrapping :py:class:`cubed.Array` objects (see `Cubed's documentation <https://tom-e-white.com/cubed/>`_ and the `cubed-xarray package <https://github.com/xarray-contrib/cubed-xarray>`_).
+In particular xarray also supports wrapping :py:class:`cubed.Array` objects (see `Cubed's documentation <https://tom-e-white.com/cubed/>`_ and the `cubed-xarray package <https://github.com/xarray-contrib/cubed-xarray>`_).

 The basic idea is that by wrapping an array that has an explicit notion of ``.chunks``, xarray can expose control over